Also called the Discretionary Trust - settlor included

 Visit the Trustability Hub for useful support materials about trusts.

-Access the Literature Library for the necessary forms to set up a trust.
+Access the new Trust Form Finder for forms to set up a trust.
+Additional items can be found in the Literature Library.